mavandeh/backup-service/README.md

     - Where would you like the backup script to be stored and run from?
     - Enable for current user only, or all users of this machine?
     - Schedule of backups? (daily, weekly, monthly)
+    - How long to keep backups? (also periodic clearing of old backups)
     - Start and enable service/timer
     - Generate `backup-service-uninstall.sh` with same parameters.
+- Create `backup-restore.sh` which:
+    - lists unique archive names in backup directory, promts user to choose one.
+    - lists last 10 dates backed up, prompts user to choose one.
+    - untars archive to directory structure stored and prompts user to overwrite